 - Once agar has been activated (turned into jelly), add it to the pureed strawberries and blend them together well, scraping the walls of the blender as needed.

 - Quickly pour the strawberry jelly onto the base of the tart as the agar thickens really quickly.
 Set aside to set (takes about 30 min).

 - Place drained cashews, coconut cream, matcha and maple syrup in a blender.
 If you don’t have a power blender, I recommend chopping the cashews up first to get a smoother finish.

 - Place the agar flakes in a small pot with ¼ cup (4 tbsp water) and bring to a gentle boil.
 Simmer, stirring frequently, for about 15 minutes until agar has ALMOST dissolved (I find that the flakes never dissolve completely no matter how long I stir).
 Cool it down a little so that it isn’t added to the rest of the ingredients when it is piping hot.

 - Add warm agar mixture to the blender and process until smooth, scraping the walls of the blender from time to time.
-Once smooth, divide the mixture between two pastry cases.
-Set aside to set – it should set in about 30 minutes.
+Once smooth, pour the mixture over the strawberry layer.
+Allow it to set (approx. 1 hr in the fridge).

 - Decorate and cut into slices.
 Store in the fridge and consume within 2-3 days.
 It freezes well.

 Notes*If you make your own almond milk, this is the perfect recipe to use almond pulp in.
 Spread damp almond pulp on a baking tray and dry it out in the sun 😉 or in a 75° C / 165° F degree oven before incorporating into the crust.